Altergeist: Development

 Plans to film Altergeist (then called Sighting) were first announced in 2011, and the film moved into post-production in November 2012.
 Michelle Rodriguez was initially set to star in the film, but later withdrew from filming.
 Sarafian took his inspiration for Altergeist from the Korbel Champagne Cellars in Guerneville, California, where Sarafian and producer Aaron Heck listened to stories about strange occurrences and a suicide in the winery's Korbel House, which also served as the set for Altergeist.

 Reception

 Grolsch Film Works praised Altergeist, writing that it "fully exploits its unusual vineyard setting, makes fun of its own hackneyed tropes..., and finds novel ways to reverse-engineer an apparent ghost story into something with a rather different genre frame."
 Fangoria gave the film three out of four skulls, writing that "Despite its dark setting and often fairly horrific murder sequences, ALTERGEIST is light hearted stuff, with clever banter and humor amongst the group of hunters, and actor Brendan Fletcher (FREDDY vs. JASON) being exceptionally funny throughout."

+Other reviews were more critical.
+Moria called the film "about as generic as they come" and described its scares as "tepid and eminently forgettable", while noting that the ending took the film in a more unusual direction.
+Jacob Hopkins of Modern Horrors criticized the acting as "abysmal" and the story as "old and tired", calling the film "tedious, atrocious, insipid".